$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters: Introduction

 for different values of ${A,B,C}$ for the two modes.
-Therefore knowing (or experimentally measuring) one of the sides of these equations will provide a simultaneous set of linear equations which can then be solved to get unambiguous determinations of $\lambda_1$ and $\lambda_2$.
-While we are including terms $\mathcal{O}(\frac{1}{m_b})$ in HQE, it is straight forward to include higher order terms.
-To avoid the uncertainties which may arise due to the presence of the Cabibbo-Kobayashi-Maskawa (CKM) element ($V_{ub}$), we propose to consider the ratio of the decay width in different ranges of the leptonic energy instead of directly working with the decay width (see Section-\ref{result} for details).
-Such ratios are defined as
+Therefore, knowing (or experimentally measuring) one of the sides of these equations will provide a simultaneous set of linear equations, which can then be solved to get unambiguous determinations of $\lambda_1$ and $\lambda_2$.
+While we are including terms $\mathcal{O}(\frac{1}{m_b})$ in HQE, it is straightforward to include higher order terms.
+To avoid the uncertainties which may arise due to the presence of the Cabibbo-Kobayashi-Maskawa (CKM) element ($V_{ub}$ or $V_{cb}$), we propose to consider the ratio of the decay widths in different ranges of the leptonic energy instead of directly working with the decay width (see Section-\ref{result} for details).
+Such ratios are defined as (for radiative width, $\Gamma_\gamma$, and non-radiative, $\Gamma$)

 where $y$ is the lepton energy expressed in dimensionless units.
+Further, the considered cuts are representative cuts and can be chosen in accordance with the experimentally suitable ones.
+Here, we are exploring an avenue which could provide complementary information in a simple way.

-The rest of the article is organised as follows: in Section- \ref{nonrad}, as a warm up, we first calculate the decay width for the non-radiative process $B\to X_u\ell\nu_{\ell}$ mode.
+The rest of the article is organised as follows: in Section- \ref{nonrad}, as a warm-up, we first calculate the decay width for the non-radiative process $B\to X_{c(u)}\ell\bar{\nu}_{\ell}$ mode.
 This is achieved by directly using the Cutkosky method applied to the amplitude in contrast with the usual approach of writing down the hadronic tensor in terms of invariant quantities and employing analytical properties.
-Both the approaches are actually equivalent and we explicitly verify that the result matches with \cite{Blok:1993va,Manohar:2000dt} as it should.
-In Section- \ref{radiative}, we provide the details of the calculation of the decay width for $B\to X_u\ell\nu_{\ell}\gamma$ mode.
-In Section- \ref{result}, we discuss our results for the differential decay rate for $B\to X_u\ell\nu_{\ell}\gamma$ and its sensitivity to the energy of the hard photon.
-Also, we provide a method to calculate (or determine) non-perturbative parameters $\lambda_1$ and $\lambda_2$.
-Finally, we conclude in Section-\ref{discussion} and discuss the implications of the decay rate of $B\to X_u\ell\nu_{\ell} \gamma$ for calculation of $\lambda_1$ and $\lambda_2$.
+Both approaches are actually equivalent, and we explicitly verify that the result matches with \cite{Blok:1993va,Manohar:2000dt} as it should.
+In Section- \ref{radiative}, we provide the details of the calculation of the decay width for $B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ mode.
+In Section- \ref{result}, we discuss our results for the differential decay rate for $B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and its sensitivity to the energy of the hard photon.
+Also, we provide a complimentary method to extract non-perturbative parameters $\lambda_1$ and $\lambda_2$.
+Finally, we conclude in Section-\ref{discussion} and discuss the implications of the decay rate of $B\to X_{c}\ell\bar{\nu}_{\ell} \gamma$ for calculation of $\lambda_1$ and $\lambda_2$.

-\section{Decay rate of $B\to X_u\ell\nu_{\ell}$}
+\section{Decay rate of $B\to X_{q}\ell\bar{\nu}_{\ell}$ $(q=c/u)$}